 People often ask me how a God that is suppose to be loving could take something so precious from me.
 How I can believe in a God that would inflict so much pain on my families lives.
 My first and only response is “If you change your perspective, and look at it differently you will realize that we are owed nothing, therefore my God saved me from my ultimate demise…. and healed my broken heart.”
 What I mean by that is this simple fact.
 We are owed nothing.
 Yet Christ in his sovereignty came here to die and rid us of our ultimate demise- an eternity spent with out Him.
 Without that simple act of love, my broken heart would never heal.

-The first line of this song reminded me of what my broken heart meant, and how it wasn’t about me.
+The first line of the song “sweetly broken” by Jeremy Riddle reminded me of what my broken heart meant, and how it wasn’t about me.
 It is about my eternal purpose to praise Him, even through my pain.

 To the cross I look, to the cross I cling